-Scrum Sprint Reviews involve almost anyone related to the product, whereas the Retrospectives is the event for the Scrum team alone (no third-parties attend it).
+Scrum Sprint Reviews involve almost anyone related to the product, whereas Retrospectives is the event for the Scrum team alone (no third parties attend it).

 The goal of the Review meeting is the alignment between the Scrum team and the stakeholders, as well as providing the team with a general path for development.
 The Retrospective event’s goal relates to consistently improving the team performance from Sprint to Sprint.

 Both meetings are held after the Sprint ends, however, their outputs vary greatly.
-The Sprint Review output is related to the updated product backlog with the top priority user stories for the developers to work on at the top.
+The Sprint Review output is related to the updated product backlog with the top priority user stories for the developers to know where to start.
 The Sprint Retrospective output provides all involved with the action list with specific steps to improve the ways of working during the next Sprint.

 To summarize all the facts mentioned above, let’s highlight the Sprint Review agenda in the Agile environment.
 Here’re the most essential points you should consider:

 - Review goal